wordofwarning/wordofwarning.org/current/2020-springsummer/holdingdickie/index.md

 *Presented by* Word of Warning *+* Contact *as Works Ahead 2020*

 #### Summary
-A work-in-progress for performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement + words about being a white son.<br>A sun of power + privilege, a son of divorce + addiction.
+A work-in-progress for performance, adapted for live streaming.<br>As darkness falls…<br>A lo-fi solo symphony of relentless movement and words about being a white son.<br>A sun of power and privilege, a son of divorce and addiction.

 #### Location
 When: Friday 22 May 2020, 9pm.